hyling/kean.github.io/_posts/2019-10-22-swiftui-layout-system.markdown

 ```
 </blockquote>

 The top layer of any custom view, like `ContentView`, is *layout neutral*.
 Its bounds are defined by the bounds of its body, in this case, `Text`.
-For the purposes of layout, you can treat our custom `ContentView` and `Text` as the same view.
+For the purposes of layout, you can treat the custom `ContentView` and `Text` as the same view.
 Now how did SwiftUI establish the bounds of the `ContentView` and why did it it position it in the center of the root view?
 To understand this, we need to understand how SwiftUI layout system works.

 ### Layout Process